javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 ## scrollWidth/Height

-- Properties `clientWidth/clientHeight` only account for the visible part of the element.
-- Properties `scrollWidth/scrollHeight` also include the scrolled out (hidden) parts:
+These properties are like `clientWidth/clientHeight`, but they also include the scrolled out (hidden) parts:

 ![](metric-scroll-width-height.svg)